Fiat CEO sees Italy new car sales at 1.3 mln in 2013

 * Kroger board of directors declares quarterly dividend, approves incremental $500 million share repurchase program

-TURIN, April 9 Fiat CEO Sergio Marchionne said on Tuesday it expects new car sales in Italy to be at 1.3 million in 2013, while European car sales will fall 5 percent.
+TURIN, April 9 Fiat CEO Sergio Marchionne said on Tuesday it expects new car sales in Italy to be at 1.3 million in 2013, while European car sales should fall 5 percent.

 New car sales in Italy, Europe's fourth-largest car market, fell 4.9 percent in March from the same month a year ago to 132,020 vehicles, Italy's Transport Ministry said on Tuesday.